SuborbitalPigeon/chapter_image/text/image.md

 An image's *histogram* is a representation of the frequency of pixel values in the image.

-For an ideally exposed photograph, the full range of possible pixel values would appear, and would have equal frequency.
+In an ideal image, the full range of possible pixel values would appear, and would have equal frequency.

 ### Tone curves